List of It's Always Sunny in Philadelphia characters: Dennis Reynolds

-Dennis is Deandra's twin brother and co-owner of Paddy's Pub.
-He is narcissistic, superficial, demented, hypersexual, selfish, and abrasive, perpetuated by his Ivy League education at the University of Pennsylvania.
-Dennis is repeatedly implied to be a sociopath, and in one episode was diagnosed with borderline personality disorder and prescribed medication.
-His sense of self-worth is entirely dependent on what others think of his appearance and he often suggests the best way to sleep with a woman is to make her think she may be raped or by using his personal system, the D.E.N.N.I.S. system (a satire of seduction community techniques for bedding women).
-Some of the things he says hint that Dennis may be a serial killer and rapist, though this remains ambiguous, with one episode suggesting that he collects suitcases made of human skin.
-He even threatens to kill his sister, cut her body into small pieces, and put those pieces into a glass box and put it on display (although Dee herself alluded to planning on killing Dennis and Frank as well in "The Gang Solves the Gas Crisis").
+Dennis Reynolds is Deandra's twin brother, main bartender, and co-owner of Paddy's Pub.
+He is narcissistic, superficial, twisted, and manipulative, flaws perpetuated by his Ivy League education at the University of Pennsylvania.
+Several episodes have put forth the implication that he is a rapist and a serial killer, and in one episode he was diagnosed with borderline personality disorder and prescribed medication.
+His sense of self-worth is entirely dependent on what others think of his appearance and he often suggests the best way to sleep with a woman is to use his personal system, the D.E.N.N.I.S. system (a satire of seduction community techniques for bedding women).
+Ironically, Dennis is more outwardly composed than the rest of the gang, and is usually the voice of reason when the gang is looking for a solution to their problems.
+However, when he is made to feel insecure or weak in any way, he tends to violently lash out and descend into screaming fits, often forgoing reason and going to extreme lengths to punish others for any perceived slight.

-He is revealed to be an atheist in the season 7 episode "Sweet Dee Gets Audited".
 He is also a big fan of the music of Rick Astley, Bryan Adams, and Steve Winwood.
-He uses the nickname "The Golden God".
-He is played by Glenn Howerton.
+He uses the nickname "The Golden God" for himself, although no one else calls him by it.
+He is portrayed by Glenn Howerton.